hojelse/fcdm/natural_deduction/README.md

-# Natural deduction in predicate logic
+# Natural deduction in propositional logic

 Assignments and answers